How To Make Your Content More Engaging? (15 Practical Ways)

 So, use them strategically to re-focus visitors on things that you want them to focus on.

-4. Include images, videos, and other interactive contents
+4. Include images, videos, and other interactive content

 So, include relevant images in your content.